LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 Trust in an attribute set may be assigned based on a combination of its Attribute Set Type and issuer.
 It is left to each application that acts as a DSNP consumer to determine which attribute sets it will trust.

-Trust MUST be accompanied by verification of the documents linked to an Attribute Set reference.
+Trust MUST be accompanied by verification of the documents linked to an attribute set reference.

 ### Summary of Verification Responsibilities